 I had never heard of the company Walabot, but what they showed at the IFA was very interesting and I also had a nice conversation with them.
 In the past they were at the IFA with a device that can detect pipes through walls.
 This year a device that can detect people by making a 3D dotted model and by means of logic can see if someone is lying on the ground after a fall.

 Consider a use case such as: elderly people who live alone and don’t have their personal alarm with them, but suddenly fall and therefore nobody can warn…

 But this can also be useful for me.
 I live alone and have heart problems that sometimes make me pass out.
 I don’t like a personal alert system and it’s not effective for me.
 What if I pass out at home and can’t warn anyone?
 Walabot’s technology could be a perfect interpretation of these usecases!

-At the moment the Walabot Home is only available in America, but they expect to expand to Europe in 2 months.
+At the moment the Walabot Home is only available in America.

 (Edit: It’s now the end of 2020 and Walabot has not yet expanded to the European market)